How English Language Learners Are Left Behind and What We Can Do About It

 Work with a trusted partner to improve access to education and success

-Through Penn Foster’s online High School Diploma with English Language Classes, your organization can prepare non-English speaking learners to gain proficiency in the language and earn their high school diploma.
+Through Penn Foster’s online High School Diploma + English Language Training, your organization can prepare Spanish-speaking learners to gain English proficiency and earn their high school diploma.
 After earning their diploma, combined with their new English language skills, learners can be more prepared and confident to reach future success in education and the workforce.
 To find out more about how EnGen and Penn Foster work, reach out to one of our training experts today!